modyo/modyo-docs/docs/widgets/insurance-brokers/issue-policy.md

 # Issue Policy

-Simplify policy issuance processes by reducing the amount of data need by integrating with the Quotes widget.
+Simplify policy issuance processes by reducing the amount of data needed by integrating with the Quotes widget.
 This widget preloads information quickly and allows you to customizes controls and verification checks to prevent fraud or deception in active properties.

 #### Installation: